How to Make Fried Chicken Better Than Anything You Can Order at the Drive-Thru

-Step 1: Coat the chicken with liquid
+Step 1: Coat the Chicken with Liquid

-In a resealable plastic bag set in a bowl, combine 3 cups buttermilk, 1/3 cup coarse salt, and 2 tablespoons sugar.
+For tender, richly flavored chicken, use buttermilk for your coating.
+(You can also use regular milk or eggs, if that's what you have on hand.)
+In a resealable plastic bag placed in a bowl, combine buttermilk, coarse salt, and sugar.
 Cut chicken breasts in half crosswise.
 Add chicken pieces to the buttermilk mixture; seal bag.
-Chill for 2 to 4 hours.
+Chill 2 to 4 hours.
 Drain and discard buttermilk mixture from chicken; pat chicken dry with paper towels.

--- Keep fried chicken warm in a 300 degrees F oven while frying remaining chicken.
+Test Kitchen Tip: Keep cooked fried chicken warm in a 300ºF oven while frying the remaining chicken.

 All poultry is safe to eat at 165ºF, but our Test Kitchen finds different cuts taste better at different temperatures.
 Test doneness by inserting a thermometer ($12, Bed Bath & Beyond) into the thickest part of the meat without touching the bone.